Se Habla Español

 It is extremely important to your case that you never admit fault to anyone, not even to passengers in your own vehicle.
 Doing so can dramatically reduce the likelihood that you'll receive compensation, and can decrease the potential amount of any settlement you may receive.
 Even merely saying "I'm sorry" could be used as an admission of guilt, so when asked to recount details of the accident, stick to the factual events that took place.

-No matter what they may say to imply that it is mandatory, reasonable, or even in your own interest to do so, you should never sign any document presented to you by other persons involved in the accident, their insurance company representatives or their lawyers.
+No matter what they may say to imply that it is mandatory, reasonable, or even in your own interest to do so, you should never sign any document presented to you by other persons involved in the accident, their insurance company representatives or their lawyers until you've consulted with your own attorney.
 You should be fully aware that in this situation, those parties are your adversaries, and they are highly motivated to limit their liability and your compensation.
+(Learn more about tricks insurance adjusters sometimes play in personal injury cases.)

 Even when the other party is at fault and you believe that they are liable for the expenses associated with your personal injury accident, contacting your insurance company gets the financial recovery ball rolling.
 A representative from your insurer will often function as an advocate for you, and may pursue a claim against the other party's policy.
 And if the driver is uninsured (like an estimated 13% of all American drivers and one in three California drivers), depending on your coverage, your policy may step in and fill the gap.